rdshah3/Getting-and-Cleaning-Data/CodeBook.md

 Transformations and Analysis
 -----------------------------------
 The "subject", "x", and "y" data were read into R and the test and training datasets were combined.
-After combining the datasets, the features, or column names, were appropriately named using the descriptive names within the `features.txt` file.
+After combining the datasets, the features, or column names, were appropriately named using the descriptive names within the `features.txt` file and assigned to the object `data`.

-The `grep` command was used to obtain only the features that calcuated a mean or standard deviation.
+The `grep` command was used to obtain only the features that calcuated a mean or standard deviation within `data` and assigned to the object `dataMeanStd`.
 It was unclear if mean frequency was appropriate to keep within the processed dataset, so it remains as a feature in the tidy dataset.

 The resulting tidy dataset contains only the features that calculated a mean or standard deviation of a measurement, and further calculates the mean of each of the filtered features by subject and activity.